Emma Terho: Personal life

 Terho's mother is Vappu Viertola and her father is Jukka Laaksonen, a physicist and leading expert in the fields of nuclear energy and radiation safety; he served as Director General of the Finnish Radiation and Nuclear Safety Authority during 1997 to 2012.
 Terho was born on 17 December 1981 in Washington, D.C., where her father had been invited to survey and improve nuclear safety in the United States following the Three Mile Island accident in 1979.

 Terho holds a Bachelor of Business Administration in Finance from Ohio State University (2004) and a Masters of Science in Economics from the Helsinki School of Economics at Aalto University (2013).
 She began her career in finance while still an active ice hockey player, serving as a fixed income trader for Pohjola Bank from 2006 to 2013.
 Beginning in 2014, Terho served as a product manager for fixed income products at OP-Pohjola Financial Group.

 Her husband, Teemu Terho, also works in banking.
-They have two children, born in 2012 and 2014 respectively.
+They have two children, born in 2012 and 2014.